fpereiro/lith/README.md

 2. If, for a given element, you want to omit the attributes but put contents, you still have to write an array with three elements, like in the example above.
 Otherwise, the contents will be taken for the attributes.

-3. You cannot put a string and an HTML element inside a container element.
-For example:

-   `<p>Hey there!<br></p>`   is impossible to express as lith.

-4. If you have non-ascii characters in a lith, and you're generating code in the browser, as long as the source file is invoked with the proper encoding, you will have no problem.
+3. If you have non-ascii characters in a lith, and you're generating code in the browser, as long as the source file is invoked with the proper encoding, you will have no problem.
 For example, if scripts.js is saved and transmitted using utf-8, you should include it as:

    `<script src="scripts.js" charset="UTF-8"></script>`